Or why I’ll never be a long-haul trucker.

 Towing: the Basics

 My RV is a 36-foot long Montana Mountaineer fifth wheel.
-Because our 2001 Chevy Silverado 3/4 ton pickup already had a gooseneck hitch receptor on it, we converted the RV’s hitch to a gooseneck.
-Well, we didn’t do it.
-The folks we bought the RV from did it.
+Because our 2001 Chevy Silverado 3/4 ton pickup already had a gooseneck hitch receptor on it, I converted the RV’s hitch to a gooseneck.
+Well, I didn’t do it.
+The folks I bought the RV from did it.
 It makes it a bit tricky to hook up — still not sure how I’m going to line it up when I need to hitch it alone — but it does keep the pickup’s bed free of a bunch of extra hardware.

 The trailer is 15,000 pounds max gross weight.
 I didn’t weigh it before this trip — I wanted to, but didn’t get around to it.
 (There’s a scale at the local dump in Wickenburg, so it wouldn’t have been so tough.
 Weigh the truck alone, then weigh the truck with the trailer and do the math.)
 I don’t think it’s fully loaded, but I bet it still close enough to 15,000 pounds to make the weight debate moot.